Skip to main content

 Zoom has taken over as the most popular video conferencing platform.
 Most people will be at least vaguely familiar with the platform and if not, its user interface can be learned quite quickly.

 Pros: Zoom is a familiar platform for most people.
-Its free version can host a meeting of up to 100 participants for as long as 40 minutes.
+It can host a meeting of up to 100 participants for as long as 40 minutes.
 The “Share Screen” option comes with a slew of annotation tools.

-Cons: If you want to host more than 100 people, you’ll need to upgrade to the Business plan at $200/month with the minimum 10 license purchase.
+Cons: If you want to host more than 100 people, you’ll need to upgrade to the Business plan.
 Zoom’s recording storage is light unless you buy the top tier Enterprise plan.

 Google Meet